Joe Mande

-Joseph Mande (born March 16, 1983) is an American stand-up comedian, writer, and actor.
+Joseph Mande (born March 16, 1983) is an American comedian, actor and screenwriter.
+He has received various accolades including a Primetime Emmy Award, a Producers Guild of America Award and three Writers Guild of America Awards.

+As an actor, Mande had recurring roles as Morris Lerpiss in the NBC sitcom Parks and Recreation from 2012 to 2015, Ben in the ABC sitcom Modern Family from 2015 to 2018 and Ray on the HBO Max comedy series Hacks from 2021 to 2022.
+He is also known as a writer and producer earning the Primetime Emmy Award for Outstanding Comedy Series for Hacks at the 76th Primetime Emmy Awards.

+Mande released a comedy album Bitchface (2014) and a Netflix comedy special Joe Mande's Award-Winning Comedy Special (2017).

-Early life
+Early life and education

 Mande was born in Albuquerque, New Mexico to Louis Mande, a lawyer, and Deborah Mande, a judge.
 He moved to St. Paul, Minnesota at the age of ten and graduated from Central High School in 2001.
 He attended Emerson College in Boston where he received a BFA in writing.

 Career

-In his early career, Joe Mande created the website "Look at this Fucking Hipster" (LATFH.com) in April 2009 as a way to help his dad answer the question, "Is that a hipster?"
-Within months, with millions of followers and dozens of parodies, it became a cultural phenomenon, referenced in media, newspapers, blogs, and more, and he turned it into a book entitled, Look at This F*cking Hipster.
+In his early career, Joe Mande created the website "Look at this Fucking Hipster" in April 2009 as a way to help his dad answer the question, "Is that a hipster?"
+He turned it into a book entitled, Look at This F*cking Hipster.

 Mande has appeared on such TV shows as Comedy Central's The Half Hour, VH1's Best Week Ever and Conan.

 Mande was a writer for the final three seasons of the NBC sitcom Parks and Recreation, also appearing in seven episodes as Pawnee resident Morris Lerpiss.
 He has also written for the Comedy Central sketch series Kroll Show, and the Adult Swim series Delocated.
 He was a producer for the first season of Aziz Ansari's Netflix series Master of None and played Todd in James Franco's film The Disaster Artist.
 He also wrote for the NBC sitcom The Good Place, created by Parks and Recreation co-creator Mike Schur.

-In 2017, Mande released a Netflix comedy special called Joe Mande's Award Winning Comedy Special.

-Bitchface

 Mande released his first comedy album, Bitchface, on March 14, 2014.
 The album is in the style of a mixtape with voicemail messages from Fabolous, Roy Hibbert, Jenny Slate, Nick Kroll, Aziz Ansari, The RZA and Amy Poehler.
+In 2017, Mande released a Netflix comedy special called Joe Mande's Award Winning Comedy Special.
+Mande was a co-executive producer/consulting producer from 2021-2024 for the Max series Hacks.
+He wrote multiple episodes.